keeks-mtl/petiole/README.md

 - [CSS3](https://developer.mozilla.org/en-US/docs/Web/CSS)
   - Used for the styling of the site.
 - [Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript)
+  - JavaScript was used to add logic and functionality to my site.
 - [JQuery](https://jquery.com/)
     - Used to activate the delete modal and delete funtionality.
 - [Python](https://www.python.org/)